Rule 321. Appointment of conservator to protect interests of clients of absent attorney.

 (c) The president judge of the court of common pleas shall conduct a hearing on the application no later than seven days after the filing of the application.
 At the hearing the applicant shall have both the burden of production and the burden of persuading the court by the preponderance of the credible evidence that grounds exist for appointment of a conservator.

-(e) The conservator or conservators shall be appointed by the president judge from among members of the bar of this Commonwealth who:
+(e) The conservator or conservators shall be appointed by the president judge, from among members of the bar of this Commonwealth, subject to the following:

-(1) are not representing any party who is adverse to any known client of the absent attorney; and
+(i) shall not represent any party who is adverse to any known client of the absent attorney; and

-(f) The filing by Disciplinary Counsel of an application for the appointment of a conservator under these rules shall be deemed for the purposes of any statute of limitations or limitation on time for appeal as the filing in the court of common pleas or other proper court or magisterial district of this Commonwealth on behalf of every client of the absent attorney of a complaint or other proper process commencing any action, proceeding, appeal or other matter arguably suggested by any information appearing in the files of the absent attorney if:
+(f) The filing by Disciplinary Counsel or any other interested person of an application for the appointment of a conservator under these rules shall be deemed for the purposes of any statute of limitations or limitation on time for appeal as the filing in the court of common pleas or other proper court or magisterial district court of this Commonwealth on behalf of every client of the absent attorney of a complaint or other proper process commencing any action, proceeding, appeal or other matter arguably suggested by any information appearing in the files of the absent attorney if:

 (1) the application for appointment of a conservator is granted, and